what3words/w3w-android-ocr-components/README.md

         setContent {
             YourTheme {
-                //This example uses Latin MLKit library, check MLKit documentation of how to instanciate other libraries like Korean, Japanese, Devanagari or Chinese.

                 W3WOcrScanner(
                     ocrWrapper,
                     options = options,
                     returnCoordinates = returnCoordinates,
-                    //optional if you want to override any string of the scanner composable, to allow localisation and accessibility. scannerStrings = W3WOcrScannerDefaults.defaultStrings(
-                        scanStateFoundTitle = "YOUR_STRING_HERE",
-                    ),
-                    //optional if you want to override any colors of the scanner composable. scannerColors = W3WOcrScannerDefaults.defaultColors(
-                        bottomDrawerBackground = Color.White
-                    ),
-                    //optional if you want to override any text styles. scannerTextStyles = W3WOcrScannerDefaults.defaultTextStyles(
-                        stateTextStyle = TextStyle.Default
-                    ),
-                    //optional if you want to override any colors of the scanned list item composable. suggestionColors = SuggestionWhat3wordsDefaults.defaultColors(
-                        background = Color.White
-                    ),
-                    //optional if you want to override any text styles of the scanned list item composable. suggestionTextStyles = SuggestionWhat3wordsDefaults.defaultTextStyles(
-                        wordsTextStyle = TextStyle.Default
-                    ),
                     onError = { error ->
                         //TODO: Handle error
                     },